ewels/rich-click/README.md

 Note that most normal click options should still work, such as `show_default=True`, `required=True` and `hidden=True`.

+> Note: All images below are auto-generated using another side-project of mine: [rich-codex](https://github.com/ewels/rich-codex).
+Pretty cool!

 ### Using rich markup

 In order to be as widely compatible as possible with a simple import, rich-click does _not_ parse rich formatting markup (eg. `[red]`) by default.
 You need to opt-in to this behaviour.